-On April 16, 2015, the court-appointed attorney investigator, Ed Swanson, filed a report with the United States District Court, Northern District of California ("the Court"), resulting from a courtordered investigation of discipline in OPD.
+On April 16, 2015, the court-appointed attorney investigator, Ed Swanson, filed a report with the Court, resulting from a court-ordered investigation of discipline in OPD.
 This report ("First Swanson Report") included factual findings and recommendations regarding police discipline in Oakland.
 On March 21, 2016, the Second Report of the Court-Appointed Investigator in Delphine Allen v.
 City of Oakland ("Second Swanson Report") was filed with the Court.